tp-freeforall/breakfast/tos/chips/msp430/usci_gen1/README.txt

 This directory contains the USCI implementation for the first generation USCI module (from Peter Bigot/People Power's explanation):

-@TODO@ There are at least three USCI implementations supported over the MSP430 family.
+There are at least three USCI implementations supported over the MSP430 family.
 The implementations are distinguished by the functional presence preproprocessor macro as defined in the TI standard headers from Code Composer Studio distribution: